EventHor1zon/ESP_Components/LedStrip_Driver/README.md

 ### Colour Order and Pixel types

-Internally, all colours are treated as a 32-bit integer, with hex pairs representing `uint32_t colour 0xDDRRGGBB`, where `DD` is unused, and R, G, B values are as expected.
+Internally, all colours are treated as a 32-bit integer, with hex pairs representing `uint32_t colour 0xXXRRGGBB`, where `XX` is unused, and R, G, B values are as expected.
 Assumes 8-bit colour values.
 The actual order of the colours is recorded in the `ledtype_t` struct, which contains all the neccessary info for controlling an addressable led.
 Hopefully.

 ### Supported Led controller types